Jamie Baum L’22

 Amani Carter L’22 in the Law School’s AI and Bias Lab taught by Professor Rangita de Silva de Alwis develops new study on Unmasking Coded Bias

-Prof. Roberts will draw from her forthcoming book, Torn Apart: How the Child Welfare System Destroys Black Families — And How Abolition Can Build a Safer World.
+Mother Jones recently published an excerpt of Prof. Roberts’ new book, Torn Apart: How the Child Welfare System Destroys Black Families — And How Abolition Can Build a Safer World.

 Olivia Bethea L’21 argues for intellectual property reparations for African American inventors in forthcoming essay